 The new standard is effective for annual periods starting on or after 1 January 2016.
-The Company is in process of assessing the impact of the new standard on its financial statements.
+The Group is in process of assessing the impact of the new standard on its consolidated financial statements.

 IFRS 15 Revenue from Contracts with Customers